akondi/stotras.krishnasrikanth.com/stotras-html-mobile-version/README.md

 -------------
 These are simple .html pages that can run on mobile.
 Start from index.html.

-On Android, place the downloaded >stotras-html-mobile-version< folder and place it on your memory card.
+On Android, place the downloaded >stotras-html-mobile-version< folder on your phone's memory card.
 Then access index.html from browser.

 E.g. file:///sdcard/stotras/index.html